-- Serve a patron with one warning, either verbally and in writing by using the Code of Conduct (attachment A), to notify him/her that he/she is in violation of the Code of Conduct.
+- Serve a patron with one warning, either verbally or in writing by using the Code of Conduct (attachment A), to notify him/her that he/she is in violation of the Code of Conduct.

 - If the person persists with the behavior for which he/she has been notified, he/she will be asked to leave the premises.
 If the person leaves as asked, he or she will be banned from the premises for the rest of the day.
 (A staff person may extend the ban up to a week, if the situation warrants.
 The person should be verbally notified at the time of his/her ejection from the library and all staff should receive written notice of the situation.)